-In general, from the inspections of the site and from discussions held with staff, Council officers have concluded that DAS has a comprehensive, carefully documented and well considered approach to all areas of environmental performance.
-This included written methods for process management and technical control, documentation of processes and emissions, a self-monitoring programme implemented by DAS and regular provision of information to the Council.
+In general, from the inspections of the site and from discussions held with staff, Council officers have concluded that Corteva has a comprehensive, carefully documented and well considered approach to all areas of environmental performance.
+This included written methods for process management and technical control, documentation of processes and emissions, a self-monitoring programme implemented by Corteva and regular provision of information to the Council.
 Staff are assigned particular areas of responsibility, so that familiarity and experience are gained.
 All major air emissions sources have appropriate treatment systems and in most cases general building ventilation is also extracted through similar treatment systems.

-No new products were introduced to the site during 2019-2020.
+No new products were introduced to the site during 2020-2021.

-During the 2019-2020 year routine maintenance was carried out on the stormwater system and the Dangerous Goods Compound pumping system was replaced and upgraded supplementary to the upgrade of the compound undertaken in 2018-2019.
+During the 2020-2021 year routine maintenance was carried out on the stormwater system and the Dangerous Goods Compound compound bunding was improved to ensure the risk of uncontrolled release from storm events was reduced.